Bali Tips & Information 2022 (Upated August 2024)

 Ubud

 In the middle of the island is Ubud, possibly most travellers’ favourite area for its rich culture, art scene, rice field beauty and incredible cafes and restaurants.
 Here you can find all sorts of accommodation.
-Adiwana Resort Jembawan is an excellent choice in the heart of the town – you’re footsteps from the action but once inside completely immersed in peaceful greenery.
-About 20-minutes drive out of town, The Sun of Granary Resort & Villas is a peaceful and exceptionally pretty stay in the rice terraces.
-Additionally, Kappa Senses Ubud has just opened and is the place to stay if you like to be pampered in a magnificent spa surrounded by incredible greenery and kindly service.
+Adiwana Resort Jembawan is an excellent choice in the heart of the town – you’re footsteps from the action, but once inside, completely immersed in peaceful greenery.
+About a 20-minute drive out of town, The Sun of Granary Resort & Villas is a peaceful and exceptionally pretty stay in the rice terraces.
+Additionally, Kappa Senses Ubud has just opened and is the place to stay if you like to be pampered in a magnificent spa surrounded by incredible greenery and kind service.

 For me to enjoy a place so much, there must also be great food, and boy does Ubud deliver!
 Plan your stay to include, at the very least, Restaurant Locavore, Room4Dessert, Apéritif Restaurant & Bar, Pica South American Kitchen and Kubu at Mandapa.